axoflow/axosyslog-core-docs/content/docs/chapter-intro/what-syslog-ng-is/_index.md

 ## Secure and reliable log transfer

 The {{% param "product.abbrev" %}} application enables you to send the log messages of your hosts to remote servers using the latest protocol standards.
 You can collect and store your log data centrally on dedicated log servers.
-Transfer log messages using the {{% conditional-text include-if="ose" %}}TCP{{% /conditional-text %}} protocol ensures that no messages are lost.
+Transfer log messages using the TCP protocol ensures that no messages are lost.